Peptide Therapy · Physician-Led

 Recovery · Tissue Repair

-A complementary stack for tendon, ligament, and soft-tissue recovery.
-BPC-157 supports angiogenesis and gut-brain axis healing; TB-500 (Thymosin Beta-4) supports cell migration and fascial repair.
-Used together for stalled injuries and post-surgical recovery.
+A complementary approach for tendon, ligament, and soft-tissue recovery — supporting angiogenesis, cell migration, and fascial repair.
+Considered for stalled injuries and post-surgical recovery.
+Specific agents are selected on an individual basis after evaluation.

 Best fit: athletes with chronic tendinopathy, post-op patients, anyone whose recovery has plateaued despite PT.